 I'm not impartial, I don't want to be a spectator during a revolution.
 The only reason I don't own a significant amount of coins is that I spent them all in order to spend my time studying the technology.
-As of June 2019, I own less than 1 bitcoin in cryptocurrencies; check my Steem balance and my Monero balance.
+As of March 2020, I own less than 1 bitcoin in cryptocurrencies; check my Hive balance and my Monero balance.

 I love to explain how cryptocurrencies work.
 Here's a sample of what I've written, either directly answering a question or in response to frequently asked questions:

 Monero means 'coin' in Esperanto, so we wanted to create an Esperanto word list for Monero's mnemonic seed (recovery phrase).
 With some help from other volunteers, I managed to compile a list of the required 1626 words.
 To make it more convenient for users, the list contains only words without any diacritics, while each word is still unique when it's truncated to the first three letters.